followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/001 Visual Elements/010 Grid Columns/060 Fixing Grid Columns.md

-The **DataGrid** widget allows you to anchor columns to the left or right grid edge.
+﻿The **DataGrid** widget allows you to anchor columns to the left or right grid edge.
 When anchored, columns are not horizontally scrolled with the grid.
 Use this feature if you need a column (or columns) to always be displayed, regardless of [scrolling](/Documentation/Guide/Widgets/DataGrid/Data_Navigation/#Scrolling/Horizontal_Scrolling).

 <a href="http://js.devexpress.com/Demos/WidgetsGallery/#demo/datagridgridcolumnscolumncustomization" class="button orange small fix-width-155" style="margin-right: 20px;" target="_blank">View Demo</a>